JANUARY 22nd SERMON Passcode required: 8$dW*91A

 C: It is right to give our thanks and praise.

-P: It is indeed right and proper that we should at all times and in all places offer thanks and praise to you, O Lord, holy Father, through Christ our brother; who has unified us by his precious life and blood.
+P: It is indeed right and proper that we should at all times and in all places offer thanks and praise to you, O Lord, holy Father, through Christ our brother; who gave us the gift of the Holy Spirit in truth and fire.
 And so, with the Church on earth and the hosts of heaven, we praise your name and join the unending hymn:

 Holy, Holy, Holy TFF p.38